Reactions can be exothermic or endothermic.

 Some uses of endothermic reactions are:

 You can carry out an experiment to test whether a reaction is exothermic or endothermic.
 For this experiment, you will need a polystyrene cup, a thermometer and your reactants.

 1. Add your first reactant to the cup.

-2. Put the thermometer in the cup and measure the starting temperature of the reactant
+2. Insert the thermometer into the cup and measure the starting temperature of the reactant.

 3. Add the second reactant to the cup and measure the temperature change.

 We use a polystyrene cup in this experiment because it is a very good insulator and does not affect the temperature change.
-The thermometer is measuring the temperature of the reactants.
+The thermometer measures the temperature of the reactants.

 If there is an increase in surrounding temperature, this would mean that an exothermic reaction is taking place, as the reaction is giving out heat energy.

 If there is a decrease in the surrounding temperature, this would mean an endothermic reaction is taking place, as the reaction is taking in heat energy.